FancyBanana/TF2-EasyScript/README.md

 1. Navigate to your TF2 cfg folder.
     -  Example: `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\cfg`

-1. Copy the contents of `/output/*` into TF2 cfg folder
+1. Copy the contents of the archive into TF2 cfg folder

 1. If you hadn't already, create `autoexec.cfg`.
 This file will be executed
         at every launch.